Reversal Candlestick Patterns - Inverted Hammer Bullish Stock Candle Patterns

 Stop orders should be set a few pips just below low of the hammer candlestick.

-Reversal Candle Patterns: Bullish Candle Patterns & Bearish Candlestick Patterns
+Reversal Candle Patterns: Bullish Candlestick Patterns and Bearish Candlestick Patterns

-Inverted Hammer Stock Candles Pattern & Shooting Star Candle Pattern candles look alike.
-These have a long upper shadow and a short body at the bottom.
-Their fill color does not matter.
-What matters is the point where these candle-sticks appear whether at the top of a market trend (star) or the bottom of a market trend (hammer).
+Inverted Hammer Stock Candlesticks Pattern and Shooting Star Candle Pattern candles look alike.
+These have a long upper shadow & a short body at the bottom.
+Their fill colour does't matter.
+What matters is the point where these candle-sticks appear whether at the top of a market trend (star) or bottom of market trend (hammer).

 The difference is that inverted hammer is a bullish reversal candlestick pattern while shooting star is a bearish reversal candle-stick pattern.

-Inverted Hammer Stock Candles Pattern & Shooting Star Candle Pattern Chart Setups
+Inverted Hammer Stock Candlesticks Pattern and Shooting Star Candle Pattern Chart Setups

 Inverted Hammer Candle

 This is a bullish reversal candle pattern.
-It forms at the bottoms of a trend.
+It forms at the bottom of a trend.

 Inverted hammer occurs at the bottom of a down trend and indicates the possibility of market reversal of the downwards stock trend.